ezbelay7/488-MentalModelAI/README.md

 Then in a new terminal run "npm install".

-TO run the development server:
+To run the development server:

 ```bash